isaev-the-poetry/prisma-extension-caching/README.md

 Query arguments will be used as json caching key.
 You can use Prisma.JsonFilter in purge function to get maximum flexibility.

-# Supported methods
-Currently supported only findMany method.
-Any other method will produce standart database query without caching.

-I'm open to evolve mode functionality.
-So i'am going to add same support for groupBy and count methods later.

 ## Get started

 Installation: